+The Customs Union Between The EU and Turkey to be Amended.
 The formation of the Ankara Agreement between the EU and Turkey established a process towards the creation of a Customs Union that’ll help Turkey secure benefits with the European Economic Community (EEC) and vice versa.

 Not only did this lead to a substantial increase in both imports and exports within Turkey but with the additional help of separate bilateral agreements signed with the EU, which also includes some individual rights.
 It was observed that non-tariff trade of goods could then easily take place between Turkey and the member states of the European Union.